supota/vdoc-react/README.md

 ```
 $ yarn dev
 ```
-then wait a few minutes and the browser will open automatically.
+then wait a few minutes and the browser will open automatically.(http://localhost:8080) react and scss are autosave

 ### production